Chadoud/Visual-Detection-with-RasberryPi/README.md

 ## Overview
-PiGuard is a project designed to use a Raspberry Pi and a camera to monitor a specified area, such as a waiting room.
+PiGuard is a project designed to use a Raspberry Pi and a camera to monitor a specified area.
 The system uses OpenCV and a pre-trained deep learning model to detect the presence of a person and sends notifications via Telegram when someone has been standing in the area for 3 seconds and can be adapted for different time laps and subjects such as animals, objects, ...

 ## Features
 - Real-time detection using OpenCV and TensorFlow models.